mvysny/mvysny.github.io/_posts/2022-5-23-on-simplicity.md

 > Elon Musk: “The best part is no part.
 The best process is no process.
 It weighs nothing.
 Costs nothing.
 Can’t go wrong.”

 Applied to software, you use frameworks and libraries only when absolutely necessary.
-That doesn't mean you should develop stuff from scratch instead (aka Not Invented Here Syndrome), far from it: that means that you should not for example slam Spring and JPA mindlessly into your projects, just because.
+That does *not* imply the Not Invented Here (that you should develop things in-house instead of using a third-party library), far from it: that means that you should only use what you need, and not for example slam Spring and JPA mindlessly into your projects just because.
 Any library, framework or code will make the project harder to understand for newcomers, and harder to maintain for everyone.
 Ask these questions about anything you are about to add to your project: